 As lawyers, judges and court employees, we are all essential participants in the judicial process.
-That process cannot work effectively to serve the public unless we first treat each others with courtesy, respect and civility.
+That process cannot work effectively to serve the public unless we first treat each other with courtesy, respect and civility.

 The preamble explains that the Standards are aspirational in nature.
 They are not intended as rules to be enforced by sanction or disciplinary action.
-However, attorneys must be aware that similar standards are stated as Disciplinary Rules in the Code of Professional Responsibility (see Canon 7 of the Code of Professional Responsibility and the disciplinary rules contained therein).
-The Standards are not intended to supplement or modify the Code of Judicial Conduct, the Code of Professional Responsibility and its disciplinary rules, or any other applicable rule or requirement governing conduct.
+However, attorneys must be aware that similar standards are provided in the Rules of Professional Conduct.
+The Standards are not intended to supplement or modify the Code of Judicial Conduct, the Rules of Professional Conduct, or any other applicable rule or requirement governing conduct.
 They are a set of guidelines intended to encourage lawyers, judges and court personnel to observe principles of civility and decorum, and to confirm the legal profession's rightful status as an honorable and respected profession where courtesy and civility are observed as a matter of course.